DebdanSamanta02/KDAG-Intra-Hackathon/README.md

 - Finally, since such tasks generally call for Anomaly Detection, on applying PCA to retain 95% variance of 'target' and plotting the 2-axis PCA plot, there is no obvious way to predict anomailes.
 K-Means with K=2 works poorly, thus we resort to Tabular Inference Models

 ## The Tabular Data Models
+- The Pipeline provided does the relevant feature engineering and feature selection as learnt from the EDA and Feature Engineering Sections.
+Further, it scales all numerical columns using ScikitLearn StandardScaler and encodes all categorical columns Ordinally
+- The Metrics used are a custom partial ROC-AUC metric (pAUC)- this evaluates the ROC-AUC metric only in the sections where False Negatives are low (malignant cases assigned to be benign)
+- We also use the Recall Score and Confusion Matrix to evaluate our models
+- Training and validation is done by Undersampling the initial data and using SMOTE to bring the distributions of 1s and 0s closer.
+This is done over K-Folds (K=5) to generalise model performance
+- Cross Validation is done in a similar way but without using SMOTE.
+This is the metric that we report for the models
+- Model Hyperparamaters were tuned using Optuna and the two final models considered are an Ensemble of XGBoost and LightGBM, and a PyTorch-TabNet architecture.
+While it was difficult to surely predict that one model works better than the other, the averaged K-Folds Inference seems to perform better for the Ensemble discussed.
+Thus we consider that our final Tabular Model